Halloween events in Cornwall 2025

 What’s more eerie than a haunted castle?
 The fantastic Pendennis Castle (which is technically a fort if we’re splitting hairs) in Falmouth is opening its doors for your little monsters to enjoy a brilliant day of hauntingly horrific storytelling.
 In addition, there’s an epic Halloween quest, which will lead you up the ramparts and down into the depths of the castle where you’ll need to solve riddles and answer questions in order to become a ‘Halloween Hero’.

 Grown-ups, meanwhile, will love the breathtaking views across Falmouth Harbour and a glimpse into the fascinating history of the fortress, built by Henry VIII and used to defend our shores right up to World War II.
-Managed by English Heritage, Pendennis boasts a fantastic weaponry collection, Tudor keep, and a new soft play area for little ones.
-There’s also a great café stock-full of tasty treats and a shop for those all-important holiday mementos to take home with you.
+Managed by English Heritage, Pendennis boasts a fantastic weaponry collection, Tudor keep, and a soft play area for little ones.
+There’s also a great café chock-full of tasty treats and a shop for those all-important holiday mementoes to take home with you.

 Pumpkin Fest at Camel Creek